-- Being part of the only organisation in the world devoted to furthering the understanding and practice of the craft of battlefield guiding
+You’ll be part of the only organisation in the world that’s specifically devoted to furthering the understanding and practice of battlefield guiding.

-- Offering members the opportunity to be awarded Accredited Member status and to make use of a publicly recognised qualification set at a good academic level, purposely designed for this highly specialised profession.
+You’ll be invited to take part in our unique Accreditation Programme.
+Our ‘badged guides’ use a publicly recognised qualification, set at a high academic level, purposely designed for this highly specialised profession.

-- As an Accredited Member, to wear a recognisable badge that marks you out as a tested and skilled Guide, associating you with a hallmark of credibility in the eyes of the public
+As an Accredited Member, you’ll be entitled to wear a recognisable badge – one that marks you out as a tested and skilled battlefield guide, associating you with a hallmark of credibility and professionalism.

-- To be recognised as a Member of the Guild and having subscribed to the standards and ethics of the Guild as set out in its Code of Conduct
+You’ll be part of an professional organisation –recognised as a Member of the Guild, subscribing to the standards and ethics we set out in our Code of Conduct.

-- To provide opportunities for self-improvement by honing professional skills, both through the validation process and by attending events aimed at developing and improving performance
+You’ll have opportunities to hone your professional skills, both through the validation process and by coming to events that are aimed at developing and improving performance.

-- To be able to apply for an ETOA guide ID card through the Guild’s membership of the organisation which in addition to getting free admission to many sites, gives you free guiding related legal advice.
-Their website is also a mine of up to date travel information.
+Subject to the regulations in force, you’ll be able to apply for an ETOA guide ID card via the Guild’s own membership.
+This card entitles free admission to many sites and provides free guiding-related legal advice.
+The ETOA website is also a treasure-trove of up to date travel information.

-- To have the opportunity to meet fellow Members and the Guild Partners socially, putting faces to names and creating networking opportunities
+You’ll be invited to meet fellow Members and the Guild Partners socially, putting faces to names, building up your contacts.

-- To make and maintain friendships with people who share your interest and to whom you can turn for advice and help with projects or ventures
+Many of our Members will testify to the fact you’ll make invaluable friendships – building a professional and social network with like-minded people who share your interests; people and to whom you can turn for advice and help with projects or ventures.